- Download our Moving to Austria Guide (PDF)

 Getting around in Austria is simple and straightforward, with efficient and well-maintained public transport facilities.
 Trains are the easiest means of travel between cities, while buses connect many of the smaller towns to the main rail network.
-Motor vehicles are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
-High-speed motorways (Autobahn) are also easily accessible.
+Cars are also popular and Austria’s road network is extensive, connecting the country to all of its neighbours.
+High-speed motorways are also easily accessible.

 Healthcare in Austria is of the standard that most Western expats are familiar with.
 The system is funded by a number of compulsory public insurance schemes and it covers the entire population.
-Most of Austria’s well-equipped hospitals are owned by the government, and although there are some private hospitals and facilities available, they are typically used for elective surgery rather than life-threatening conditions.
 Expats that are EU citizens can get access to treatment provided that they have a European Health Insurance Card, while those from outside of the EU should arrange for temporary health insurance until they are officially registered and covered by the Austrian public health system.